xxfoundation/elixxir-gateway/README.md

 Flags:
       --certPath string                Path to the self-signed TLS certificate for Gateway.
 Expects PEM format.
 Required field.
   -c, --config string                  Path to load the Gateway configuration file from.
+If not set, this file must be named gateway.yml and must be located in ~/.xxnetwork/, /opt/xxnetwork, or /etc/xxnetwork.
   -h, --help                           help for gateway
       --idfPath string                 Path to where the IDF is saved.
-This is used by the wrapper management script. (default "/home/carback1/.xxnetwork/idf.json")
+This is used by the wrapper management script. (default "./gateway-logs/gatewayIDF.json")
       --keyPath string                 Path to the private key associated with the self-signed TLS certificate.
 Required field.
-      --listeningAddress string        Local IP address of the Gateway used for internal listening. (default "0.0.0.0") --log string                     Path where log file will be saved. (default "/home/carback1/.xxnetwork/cmix-gateway.log")
-  -l, --logLevel uint                  Level of debugging to print (0 = info, 1 = debug, >1 = trace).
+      --listeningAddress string        Local IP address of the Gateway used for internal listening. (default "0.0.0.0") --log string                     Path where log file will be saved. (default "./gateway-logs/gateway.log") -l, --logLevel uint                  Level of debugging to print (0 = info, 1 = debug, >1 = trace).
       --messageTimeout duration        Period in which the message cleanup function executes.
-Recommended period is on the order of a minute. (default 1m0s)
+All users who message buffer have exceeded the maximum size will get their messages deleted.
+Recommended period is on the order of a minute to an hour. (default 1m0s)
       --nodeAddress string             Public IP address of the Node associated with this Gateway.
 Required field.
       --permissioningCertPath string   Path to the self-signed TLS certificate for the Permissioning server.
 Expects PEM format.
 Required field.
   -p, --port int                       Port for Gateway to listen on.
 Gateway must be the only listener on this port.
 Required field. (default -1)